steviemilitello/gitpub-deliverable/README.md

 ## Technical Requirements

 1. Your app MUST run without syntax errors.
 If there are errors you can't solve, comment them out and leave a comment above explaining what is wrong

-## Submission Guidelines

-- Submit your homework via the homework submission form pinned to the classroom channel

 ## Etc.